Blue Lagoon geothermal spa in Iceland, showing milky blue water surrounded by black lava rocks and steam rising from the warm po

 Why Do Some Hotels in Iceland Have Geothermal Pools?

 Many hotels in Iceland have geothermal pools due to the country’s natural supply of hot water from underground heat.
-Due to Iceland’s geology and volcanic landscape, rain and snow that seep into the ground are warmed by hot rocks.
+Because of Iceland’s geology and volcanic landscape, rain and snow that seep into the ground are warmed by hot rocks.
 This creates naturally heated water that rises toward the surface, forming hot springs.

 Hotels make use of this geothermal power by tapping into underground heat, using either natural hot spring water or regular water heated by Iceland’s geothermal system.
 The water is filtered and kept clean while staying naturally warm, allowing pools to operate comfortably year-round, even during freezing winters.